leedavi/DNNpackager/README.md

 # DNNpackager

-This crude console application will package a DNN module into a Instal zip file.
+This crude console application will package a DNN module into an Install zip file.

 This is a replacement for MSBuild and is not as far reaching as MSBUILD, but is independant to Visual Studio and simple.

-You activate the build by runnig from the windoes prompt or through the VS post compile event.
+You activate the build by runnig from the windows prompt, through the VS post compile event or through a Visual Studio External tool.

 It requires 1 parameter which is the root folder of the module.